-> UPDATE: Gov. Brian Kemp signed the law on April 17
+> UPDATE: Gov. Brian Kemp signed the law in April 2020

 Parents who give the oil to their children said they’re optimistic that they could finally have a reliable and safe way to buy the drug.
 They currently obtain the drug through the mail, by driving to other states or from friends.

 “I’ve been getting it however I can for the last three years,” said Julie Doran, a Hoschton resident who uses medical marijuana oil to treat her 8-year-old son’s epilepsy and autism.
 “To be able to access it safely and be able to get it to him without having to worry, that would be great.”

 The bill was stalled until Kemp helped broker a deal that attempted to strike a balance between providing access for patients and appeasing concerns that marijuana distribution promotes illegal drug use.

 Georgia Senator Greg Dolezal (left), Sen. Matt Brass (center) and Sen. Brian Strickland (right), talk among themselves in the Senate chambers during Sine Die, the last day of the 2019 legislative session, at the Georgia State Capitol in Atlanta, Tuesday, April 2, 2019.
 (ALYSSA POINTER/ALYSSA.POINTER@AJC.COM)